-- Students may observe statutory holidays of their respective field settings, if such holidays fall on a normal field practicum day.
-However, students have to make up the time for their absence; - Students will not observe university holidays (i.e., midterm break) which overlap normal field practicum days; - Absences from the field practicum for any reason (i.e., illness, statutory holidays, special circumstances) shall be compensated by students completing overtime hours or extending the practicum; - Decisions about the most appropriate way to compensate for lost time shall be made collaboratively by students and field instructors/agency mentors.
+- Students may observe statutory holidays of their respective field settings, if such holidays fall on a normal field practicum day. - Students will not observe university holidays (i.e., midterm break) which overlap normal field practicum days. - Absences from the field practicum for any reason (i.e., illness, statutory holidays, special circumstances) shall be compensated by students completing overtime hours or extending the practicum.

+Decisions about the most appropriate way to compensate for lost time shall be made collaboratively by students and field instructors/agency mentors.
 For absences longer than three days, the field liaison will be advised and consulted with respect to the lost time.
+Students must satisfactorily complete a minimum of 350 practicum hours and all requirements.